-VII.
+VI.
 CONCLUSION

-Regarded as a solution to the virtualization layer of cloud computing, network virtualization attracts more and more attention in cloud computing architecture, since it allows the (dynamic) building of a network suited to end-users need, without modifying the underlay infrastructures.
+Network virtualization attracts more and more attention in future network architecture, since it allows the (dynamic) building of a network suited to end-users need, without modifying the underlay infrastructures.
 Part of them will be built over several infrastructures run by different operators.